thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-10-karen-palmer-ai-residency-comes-to-close.markdown

 ---
 title : "Karen Palmer’s AI Residency Comes to a Close"
 ---
-Karen Palmer, filmmaker and “storyteller from the future” has spent the last 6 months at ThoughtWorks as our Artist in Residence, focused on AI for her emotionally responsive immersive film, RIOT.
+Karen Palmer, filmmaker and “storyteller from the future” has spent the last 6 months at Thoughtworks as our Artist in Residence, focused on AI for her emotionally responsive immersive film, RIOT.

 {% include image file='riot.jpg'
-   caption='RIOT at the ThoughtWorks Arts booth during SPRING/BREAK Art Show in March 2018' %}
+   caption='RIOT at the Thoughtworks Arts booth during SPRING/BREAK Art Show in March 2018' %}

-During the residency, ThoughtWorks developers have written and open-sourced an emotional expression analysis system named [EmoPy](https://github.com/thoughtworksarts/EmoPy), building on the work Karen did with AI researcher [Dr. Hongying Meng](http://people.brunel.ac.uk/~eesthhm/) of Brunel University in London.
+During the residency, Thoughtworks developers have written and open-sourced an emotional expression analysis system named [EmoPy](https://github.com/thoughtworksarts/EmoPy), building on the work Karen did with AI researcher [Dr. Hongying Meng](http://people.brunel.ac.uk/~eesthhm/) of Brunel University in London.

 <!--excerpt-ends-->

 The system is performing well under test, and is usable by anyone for a variety of purposes.
 It is also fully integrated as an improved emotion detection system at the core of the new version of Karen’s RIOT installation.

 Leading the technical development effort is ThoughtWorker [Angelica Perez](https://www.linkedin.com/in/angelica-perez-56a501100/), a graduate from Stanford specializing in artificial intelligence research.
-RIOT is Angelica’s first project since joining ThoughtWorks in July 2017.
+RIOT is Angelica’s first project since joining Thoughtworks in July 2017.

 {% include image file='developers.jpg'
-   caption='ThoughtWorks developers Angelica Perez & Sofia Tania working on the project' %}
+   caption='Thoughtworks developers Angelica Perez & Sofia Tania working on the project' %}

 During the last six months, Karen has also completed a TED Residency, and exhibited her work at the Future of Storytelling festival on Staten Island.
-Her work and her residency at ThoughtWorks have been featured in [Forbes](https://www.forbes.com/sites/katmustatea/2017/12/30/this-filmmaker-from-the-future-can-teach-you-to-channel-your-fear/), [Fast Company](https://www.fastcompany.com/40498786/when-your-fear-is-the-remote-control), and [Engadget](https://www.engadget.com/2017/10/13/riot-2-interactive-film-karen-palmer-interview/).
-ThoughtWorks team member Stephanie Weber was inspired by the project to write an article exploring [how artificial intelligence is transforming the criminal justice system](https://thoughtworksarts.io/blog/artificial-intelligence-criminal-justice-system/).
+Her work and her residency at Thoughtworks have been featured in [Forbes](https://www.forbes.com/sites/katmustatea/2017/12/30/this-filmmaker-from-the-future-can-teach-you-to-channel-your-fear/), [Fast Company](https://www.fastcompany.com/40498786/when-your-fear-is-the-remote-control), and [Engadget](https://www.engadget.com/2017/10/13/riot-2-interactive-film-karen-palmer-interview/).
+Thoughtworks team member Stephanie Weber was inspired by the project to write an article exploring [how artificial intelligence is transforming the criminal justice system](https://thoughtworksarts.io/blog/artificial-intelligence-criminal-justice-system/).

-## ThoughtWorks Arts at SPRING/BREAK Art Show
+## Thoughtworks Arts at SPRING/BREAK Art Show

-ThoughtWorks Arts in collaboration with HarvestWorks, exhibited at the SPRING/BREAK Art Show during New York's Armory Week in March 2018\.
-Artists from the ThoughtWorks Arts Residency, Art-A-Hack, and our Directors were all included in this critically acclaimed, curator driven alternate art fair at 4 Times Square.
+Thoughtworks Arts in collaboration with HarvestWorks, exhibited at the SPRING/BREAK Art Show during New York's Armory Week in March 2018\.
+Artists from the Thoughtworks Arts Residency, Art-A-Hack, and our Directors were all included in this critically acclaimed, curator driven alternate art fair at 4 Times Square.
 We were honored to be selected to show in the highly competitive Special Projects section.

 {% include image file='exhibition.jpg'
    caption='The exhibition space just prior to opening' %}